acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

         // where minPrice is the lowest price we have seen before today. int profitIfSoldToday = currentPrice - minPrice;

-        // If this profit is bigger than any profit we have seen so far,
+        // if this profit is bigger than any profit we have seen so far,
         // update maxProfit.
         if (profitIfSoldToday > maxProfit) {
             maxProfit = profitIfSoldToday;
         }

-        // Now update minPrice if today's price is lower than any previous price.
-        // This makes it a better buying price for future days. if (currentPrice < minPrice) {
+        // now update minPrice if today's price is lower than any previous price. if (currentPrice < minPrice) {
             minPrice = currentPrice;
         }
     }

-    // After the loop, maxProfit holds the best profit from one buy and one sell. return maxProfit;
+    // after the loop, maxProfit holds the best profit from one buy and one sell. return maxProfit;
 }

 int main() {
-    // Example from the problem statement.
+    // example from the problem
     // Day 1: 10
     // Day 2: 7
     // Day 3: 5